 Rural areas of countries continue to be sparsely covered and are not considered as a viable business case by telecommunication operators.
 Recent growth of teledensity in urban areas, fuelled by mobile technology, has meant that the digital gap between rural and urban areas has widened.

 Rural populations will need to be provided with mobile telephony and wireless broadband access, by connecting remote areas to the broadband core networks.
-Choosing efficient, cost-effective and fast-deployment technologies - whether wired or wireless networks - will improve accessibility.
+Choosing efficient, cost-effective and fast-deployment technologies and telecentre model - whether wired or wireless networks - will improve accessibility.

-The key challenges for the provision of telecommunication services in rural areas are driven by both technological and economic considerations.
+The key challenges for the provision of telecommunication services in unserved and underserved areas are driven by both technological and economic considerations.
 Setting up backhaul connectivity remains a high-cost exercise.
 Erratic power supply or complete lack of energy sources is a major barrier, and photovoltaic power supply is increasingly becoming a viable alternative.
 The requirement to maintain sufficient backup systems raises operational costs substantially.

-This programme will contribute to the goal of digital inclusion, by providing assistance for the development of connectivity in rural and remote areas using suitable technologies for access, backhaul and sources of power supply.
+This programme will contribute to the goal of digital inclusion, by providing assistance for the development of connectivity in unserved and underserved areas using suitable technologies and model of public/community broadband access points for access, backhaul and sources of power supply.

 The focus in this area can be summarized as follows:

-3.6.1 providing assistance in the selection of suitable technologies for access, backhaul and source of green power supply to bring telecommunications to rural and poorly served areas;
+3.6.1 providing assistance in the selection of suitable technologies and doing site survey on the suitable telecentre models, including the design, planning, operation and maintenance applicable for unserved and underserved areas of developing countries;

-3.6.2 implementing projects that promote the provision of ICT services and applications through suitable technologies and business models which achieve financial and operational sustainability;
+3.6.2 collaborating with local experts to implement projects that promote the provision of Telecommunication/ICT services and applications through suitable technologies and business models which achieve financial and operational sustainability in the unserved and underserved areas of developing countries;

-3.6.3 providing capacity building for local experts to identify, plan, implement and operate networks and facilities;
+3.6.3 providing capacity building for local experts and collaborating with local experts as well to identify, plan, implement and operate networks and facilities;

 3.6.4 providing assistance in the implementation of projects for terrestrial and satellite backhaul solutions;